PAUL: Uncertainty-Guided Partition and Augmentation for Robust Cross-View Geo-Localization under Noisy Correspondence: Conclusion

 \section{Conclusion}

-This paper investigates the common problem of noisy correspondences on cross-view geo-localization (NC-CVGL), which often arises in practical UAV applications due to annotation errors and spatial misalignment.
-We analyze the impact of such label noise on existing methods and reveal their lack of robustness.
-To address this, we propose the PAUL framework, which combines noisy correspondence learning with evidential deep learning to effectively model sample-level uncertainty, thereby enabling better handling of misaligned or ambiguous image pairs.
-Our approach bridges the gap between idealized benchmarks and real-world applications, significantly improving robustness and reliability across several challenging datasets.
-In the future, we plan to construct large-scale datasets with real-world noise and further investigate noisy correspondence methods on actual UAV platforms.
+This paper investigates the Noisy Correspondence in Cross-View Geo-Localization (NC-CVGL), a common challenge in CVGL stemming from annotation errors and spatial misalignment.
+Since existing methods lack robustness against the partial correspondence in noisy samples, we propose the PAUL framework.
+PAUL integrates evidential deep learning to model sample-level uncertainty, effectively managing noisy samples rather than discarding them.
+Our approach significantly enhances reliability across multiple datasets, successfully bridging the gap between theoretical benchmarks and practical applications.
+Future research will focus on constructing large-scale datasets with real-world noise and evaluating these methods on actual UAV platforms